Living with someone with postnatal depression can be very worrying. There are things you can do to help.

 Supporting your loved one

-Things you can do to help a loved one with postnatal depression:
+Things you can do help a loved one with postnatal depression:

 - Know the signs and symptoms of postnatal depression.

-- Encourage her to talk to her GP, public health nurse or counsellor and offer to go with her to appointments.
+- Encourage her to talk to her GP, public health nurse (PHN), counsellor or psychotherapist and offer to go with her to appointments.

 - Let her express her true feelings.